erdemcanaz/RandomizedLoadBalancing/README.md

 The results are averaged over all T trials to compute the expected load.

 ---

-## The Problem

-In distributed systems, when new incoming requests arrive, they need to be assigned to servers.
-The goal is to put each new request on the server with the least load to optimize overall system usage and distribute the workload evenly.
-This is crucial because:

-- **Avoiding bottlenecks**: If we keep filling only one server while keeping others empty, the heavily loaded server becomes a bottleneck
-- **Resource utilization**: Other servers remain idle, wasting computational resources
-- **System efficiency**: Work will be fetched and processed later, so balanced distribution ensures smooth operation

 ## The Power of Random Sampling